Why Should You Work for a Children’s Charity?

 As a parent of a child who is more vulnerable than most, you become significantly more aware of just how important child safety is.
-Not everyone has the same advantages you may have known growing up, and there are dedicated and passionate people that work hard to incite real change.
+Not everyone has the same advantages you may have known growing up.
+But there are dedicated and passionate people who work hard to incite real change in children’s charities.

-Throughout the world, young people and children live in fear and all that stands between them and suffering is the work of selfless people and charities.
-It begs you to ask yourself, could you be doing more to help these children in need?
-If you’re looking for a job that allows you to give back and truly make a difference, maybe you should consider working for a charity that helps underprivileged children.
+If you’re looking for a job that allows you to give back and truly make a difference, you could consider working for a children’s charity that helps underprivileged children.

-The experience of supporting my own disadvantage child has allowed me an intimate look at how noble the work the non-profit industry has been doing really is.
-Charities that help young people offer so much to society; they help fight against broken systems, giving children a second chance in life they may not have had otherwise.
+Charities that help young people offer so much to society; they help fight against broken systems, giving children a second chance in life that they may not have had otherwise.
 And doing this type of work doesn’t just make you feel good, it gives you a newfound sense of purpose.

-According to Psychology Today, a more meaningful life is a healthier life; working towards a purpose that means something to you reduces stress and promotes healthy behaviour.
+Often, a more meaningful life is a healthier life.
+Working towards a purpose that means something to you reduces stress and promotes healthy behaviour.
 But even beyond that, you’re creating happier and healthier environments for children all around the world—and there’s no benefit better than that.

-Vulnerability is quite a loose term and can be defined differently depending on where you are and what the situation is.
+Vulnerability is quite a loose term.
+You can define it differently depending on where you are and what the situation is.
 But in the plainest sense of the word, it’s the increased likelihood of physical or emotional abuse.

 So, if we were to break that down, vulnerability means that you’re at a greater risk of being hurt.
 Innately, children are already the most vulnerable members of our society, but certain factors put them at even greater risk.
-Some of the more common types of vulnerable children include:
+Some of the more common types of vulnerability include:

 Disability of all forms whether physical, mental or both, can drastically increase how vulnerable a child is.
-The world is a harsh environment and even in our heavily developed British society, those with disabilities still struggle day-to-day and are regularly targeted.
+The world is a harsh environment and unfortunately, even today, those with disabilities are regularly disadvantaged.

-Consider how easy it would be to target a child in a more challenging and unpredictable environment.
-It’s scary to consider.
-The work that charities do to support these young people is both invaluable and essential, we really should be trying our hardest to help, whether that means volunteering in your local charity shop or becoming a full-time employee.
+The work that children’s charities do to support these young people is both invaluable and essential whether that’s volunteering in your local charity shop or becoming a full-time employee.

 Some notable charities that work to help disabled children include:

-Some notable charities that help orphaned children at home and abroad include:
+Some notable charities that help children living in poverty include:

-There are many reasons why a family could be displaced and forced to move from their home, though the most common cause is war.
+There are many things that can displace a family and force them to move from their home, though the most common cause is war.
 It’s hard to imagine what life would be like if you’re faced with death and destruction each day, but that’s exactly what refugees go through.

 Children are uprooted, often risking their lives with just the belongings on their back, surrounded by equally desperate strangers.
 These are incredibly vulnerable young people and we need to do more to help them.

-Some notable charities that help refugee children include:
+Some notable children’s charities that help refugees include:

-If you’re interested in working for a children’s charity full time, find out what non-profit organisations are hiring today.
+If you’re interested in working for a children’s charity full time, find out which organisations are hiring today.

 As the parent of a disabled child and a great supporter of charity work, Aaron has spent time volunteering and fundraising for multiple children’s charities.
 She writes with the goal of spreading awareness and encouraging more people to act selflessly, supporting struggling young people throughout the world.